aminebadraoui/MNFST-RAG-UI/docs/multi-tenant/client-management-system.md

 # Client Management System

-Complete guide to client management in the RAG Chat multi-tenant SaaS platform, including client onboarding, configuration, and lifecycle management.
+Complete guide to client management in the MNFST-RAG multi-tenant SaaS platform, including client onboarding, configuration, and lifecycle management.

 ## 🎯 Overview

-The client management system enables superadmins to manage multiple tenants (clients) within the RAG Chat platform.
+The client management system enables superadmins to manage multiple tenants (clients) within the MNFST-RAG platform.
 Each tenant represents a separate client organization with complete data isolation and dedicated resources.

 ## 🏢 Client Model